Toerktumlare/twitch-chat/readme.md

 - ~~add a unicode symbol that represents Kappa~~
 - add file logger, to be able to tail logs
 - some day solve consistent name color (twitch not sending default colors)
+- remember to never implement log rotation

+## Bugs
+ - cursor does not unhide (drop is maybe not called)